Perhaps it is this question that has led you to this article. What is the best time of year to travel to Malaga?

 Malaga in December is usually an experience apart, as during the day temperatures can reach 18ºC/20ºC without any problems.
-The nights are illuminated all along the coast with Christmas lights and we can enjoy numerous Christmas markets.

 November and February are usually the months with the most rainy days.
 But also the months with the most rainbows, as the sun soon comes out again.